 Concluding the program is Dmitri Shostakovich’s heroic masterpiece, Symphony No. 5, written as a defiant tribute against Stalin’s oppressive regime.
 His greatest symphony remains a beacon of hope for the future of all mankind.

-NOTE: SUPER DISCOUNTED YOUTH TICKETS.
-Adult patrons may purchase single tickets for accompanying guests 17 years of age or younger at half-price.
-Contact the Ticket Office for more information.
+Special Youth Ticket price: Adult patrons may purchase single tickets for accompanying guests 17 years of age or younger at half price.
+Contact Ticket Office for more information.